On the Convergence of Monte Carlo UCB for Random-Length Episodic MDPs: Preliminaries

 We assume that the state space has a {\em terminal state} denoted by $\tilde{s}$.
 When the MDP enters state $\tilde{s}$, the MDP terminates.
 Let $T^{\pi}$ denote the time when the MDP enters $\tilde{s}$. $T^{\pi}$ is a random variable, and can be infinite if the MDP doesn't reach the terminal state.
 The expected total reward when starting in state $s$ is

 Similarly we define the action-value function as

 Further denote

 Let $\pi^*$ denote a policy that maximizes (\ref{criterion}).
 We say that the MDP is {\em episodic} if under any optimal policy $\pi^*$, $P(T^{\pi^*} < \infty| s_0 =s) =1$ for all $s$.
 Note that in this definition of an episodic MDP, episodes are of random-length.
-Maximizing (\ref{criterion}) for an episodic MDP is sometimes referred to as the stochastic shortest path problem (for example, see \cite{bertsekas1991analysis}).
+Maximizing (\ref{criterion}) for an episodic MDP is sometimes referred to as the stochastic shortest path problem \citep{bertsekas1991analysis}.
 For the stochastic shortest path problem, there exists an optimal policy that is both stationary and deterministic, that is, a policy of the form $\pi^*: \gS \rightarrow \gA $.

 Another popular optimization criterion is the finite-horizon criterion, where $T^{\pi}$ in (\ref{criterion}) is replaced with a fixed deterministic value $h$.
 In this case rewards accumulate to time $h$ whether the MDP terminates or not.
-For finite horizon problems, optimal policies are typically not stationary; however, it can be shown that there exists an optimal policy that depends on the current state $s$ and the current time $t$ \cite{bertsekas1991analysis}.
+For finite horizon problems, optimal policies are typically not stationary; however, it can be shown that there exists an optimal policy that depends on the current state $s$ and the current time $t$ \citep{bertsekas1991analysis}.

-An MDP is said to be {\bf Optimal Policy Feed-Forward (OPFF)} if under any optimal policy a state is never revisited \cite{wang2022on}.
+An MDP is said to be {\bf Optimal Policy Feed-Forward (OPFF)} if under any optimal policy a state is never revisited \citep{wang2022on}.
 Note that this definition allows for MDPs for which states are revisited under non-optimal policies.
-Many important MDPs are OPFF, including Blackjack (a stochastic environment), the environments examined at the end of this paper, and all deterministic environments.
+Many important MDPs are OPFF, including the stochastic environment Blackjack, the environments examined at the end of this paper, and all deterministic environments.